Ezra5566/.dotfiles/README.md

 ---

-This configuration file serves as a guide for quickly setting up a development environment on Kali Linux with essential tools and a customized terminal experience.
+This configuration file serves as a guide for quickly setting up a development environment on Kali Linux with essential tools, customized terminal experience, and Git/GitHub integration.
 ```

-You can paste this into your `README.md` to display it as code with Markdown formatting!
-Let me know if you need any adjustments.
+This updated version includes your Git and GitHub setup, SSH key generation, and all dependencies mentioned in previous conversations.
+Let me know if you'd like any further changes!